Lewis Hamilton Hair Transplant: True or False?

 What kind of treatment did he have?

-It’s likely that the Lewis Hamilton hair transplant involved Follicular Unit Extraction (FUE) treatment, rather than Follicular Unit Transplantation (FUT).
+It’s likely that the Lewis Hamilton hair transplant involved the hair transplant technique known as Follicular Unit Extraction (FUE), rather than Follicular Unit Transplantation (FUT).

 What’s the difference?

-FUT leaves a visible scar on the back of the head that must be covered by long hair, if the patient wants to keep their treatment discreet.
+FUT leaves a visible scar on the back of the head that must be covered by long hair if the patient wants to keep their hair transplant discreet.

 The cost of FUE treatments varies.
 Prices at UK hair clinics are typically in excess of £9000 when 6000 hairs are required.